 Further MIM resources

-As we are experts in this complex technology, we have a mountain of resources which you may find helpful.
-Here are four of the most popular:
+We are experts in this complex technology, and we have lots of resources which you may find helpful.
+Here are some of the most popular: